StressRefine/bdfTranslateProj/README.md

 # bdfTranslateProj
- Nastran inpurt file translator for stressRefine Windows Visual Studio version that was last modified using
+ Nastran inpurt file translator for stressRefine

+Updated Version will compile on linux or windows linux Version: download source, go into folder linuxDebug or linuxRelease and make all their, library will reside their

+Windows Visual Studio version
+that was last modified using
 VS2013.
 That and any newer version should work to compile this project.